dillonkearns/elm-pages/examples/docs/content/blog/introducing-elm-pages.md

 One of the main motivations for building `elm-pages` was to make SEO easier and less error-prone.
 Have you ever seen a link shared on Twitter or elsewhere online that just renders like a plain link?
 No image, no title, no description.
 As I user, I'm a little afraid to click those links because I don't have any clues about where it will take me.
 As a user posting those links, it's very anticlimactic to share the blog post that I lovingly wrote only to see a boring link there in my tweet sharing it with the world.

 I'll also be digging into the topic of SEO in a future post, showing how `elm-pages` makes SEO dead simple.
 For now, you can take a look at [the built-in `elm-pages` SEO module](https://package.elm-lang.org/packages/dillonkearns/elm-pages/latest/Head-Seo) or take a look at [how this site uses the SEO module](https://github.com/dillonkearns/elm-pages/blob/8448bb60b680fb171319988fb716cb21e0345826/examples/docs/src/Main.elm#L294-L400).

+## Next steps
+There are so many possibilities when you pair Elm with static content!
+I'm excited to explore this area further with the help of the community.
+Here are some features that are on my radar.

+- Allow users to pass a set of HTTP requests to fetch during the build step (for making CMS or API data available statically in the build)
+- An API to programmatically add pages from metadata (rather than just from files in the `content` folder)
+- Allow users to configure the caching strategy for service workers (through pure Elm config of course)
+- More SEO features (possibly an API for adding structured data, i.e. JSON-LD, for more interactive and engaging search results)

+And of course, responding to your feedback!
+Please don't hesitate to share your thoughts, on everything from the documentation to the developer experience.
+I'd love to hear from you!

+## Getting started with `elm-pages`

+Thanks for reading!